Yosemite National Park California, USA Travel Guide

 Your actions directly influence Yosemite's delicate ecosystems.
 Follow Leave No Trace principles to minimize your footprint.

-Respect any closures or guidelines related to cultural sites.
+Respect any closures or else guidelines related to cultural sites.
 Do not disturb or remove cultural artifacts.
 Interact with gateway town residents respectfully.

 Do not photograph individuals, especially Native Americans, without their explicit permission.
 Never disrupt wildlife or natural processes for a photo.